Brexit: Information for Canadian companies

 The Canada-U.K. TCA provides continuity, predictability and stability for trade between Canada and the United Kingdom.
 It preserves the main benefits of CETA and Canada’s competitive advantage in the U.K. market, including the elimination of tariffs on 98% of Canadian products exported to the U.K.

-Canada and the U.K. look forward to engaging subsequently in future negotiations on a new, high-standard and ambitious free trade agreement that will best reflect the bilateral relationship and trade priorities.
+Canada and the U.K. launched negotiations towards a high-standard and ambitious free trade agreement that is tailored to our bilateral interests and trade priorities.

 CETA continues to govern Canada-EU trade and is unchanged by the Canada-U.K. TCA.